MasterPackager/Windows-Application-Package-Manifest/README.md

  - If the app requires changes for system boot → HKEY_LOCAL_MACHINE\System

 Do not create or modify any other registry key.

+## Package

+### Package type
+ - Build your installer package in the **MSI** or **MSIX** packaging formats.
+ - Avoid EXE and other formats as they can slow down enterprise application lifecycle.

+### Installation wizard
+ - Do not build one.
+ - Selecting specific features
+     - Install all features by default, but allow configuring via app or installation command line which one to make more visible and which one to hide
+     - If the specific feature is larger than 1GB consider building a separate installer package as an add-on for your app.